 Here are four questions that one person has asked; they reflect questions from others of you as well.
 I have answered them a number of times – in some form – since August when I began weekly updates.
 Please read previous posts if you require further or more detailed information.
 You can find them here.

+1. Why did you allow 24/7 camping in parks in the first place, given that this was not a requirement of the BC Ministry of Health?
 A global pandemic was declared.
 Shelters closed.
 Couch-surfing ended.
 Bubbles got small.
 And people had nowhere to go.
 The City allowed people who had nowhere to go when everyone was told to stay at home to shelter in place.
 Dr. Henry advised on June 8th 2020 in a memo to all mayors in British Columbia that encampments should not be cleared unless there were safe indoor spaces for people to go.
 At this time, she has not rescinded her advice or sent any further memos.
 That’s why we’ve been working hard with the Province to secure safe indoor spaces so that we can move people inside and end encampments.

+2. Why didn’t you admit the mistake and reverse course when it quickly became clear that 24/7 camping was a disastrous decision?
 While there have been many difficulties with this situation for everyone involved, I don’t believe it is a mistake.
 I think there would have been a greater risk of the spread of COVID-19 had 200 to 400 people had to take down their tents every morning and move throughout the city.
 Plus, there was literally nowhere for people to go.
 Even Our Place and the library closed, two places where people without homes can spend time during the day.

+3. Why are you intending to allow 7pm – 7am camping in parks after all campers have been offered accommodation?
+The BC Supreme Court decision does not require cities to allow camping in urban parks except when there is no sheltering alternative.
 I agree.
 The goal is to have no camping in city parks and to have adequate indoor sheltering space for everyone who needs it.
 The goal is to achieve what is called “functional zero” when it comes to homelessness.
 What this means is that if someone becomes homeless, there is room in the emergency shelter and housing system to catch them immediately and to meet their needs, however complex, before their situation becomes chronic.

 The 2009 BC Supreme Court decision ruled that people who have no homes have the right to erect shelters overnight.
 The decision uses words like “adequate sheltering alternative” or something like this.
 So it’s not just as simple as the number of shelter beds that may be available on a given night.
 If for example, someone is in recovery from drug or alcohol use and the only shelter beds available are ones where drug use and/or alcohol consumption is permitted, that may not be considered an “adequate” shelter for that person.
 The Supreme Court decision is not a simple numbers game.

+4. Why do you refuse to acknowledge the extent to which the homeless population in Victoria consists of people from outside the region?
+We will never get ahead of the problem of housing so many people when there is a large and steady influx from other provinces.
 What the bi-annual Point In Time Count shows is that the majority of people who are homeless in Victoria are from British Columbia.
 And, Council unanimously voted last August to ask the Coordinated Assessment and Access (CAA) table to prioritize people for housing who have lived in the CRD for at least a year.
 Council does not make decisions about who gets housed.
 You can read the August 6th recommendation to Council from myself and Councillors Thornton-Joe, Loveday and Alto here.
 (See item J3.)

 There seems to be a narrative emerging in some of the emails we’ve received, and probably also on social media, that instead of “wasting” money on bike lanes and Clover Point, the City should be spending money instead on housing, mental health and addictions.
 At then there is also a narrative that Council focuses on issues that are beyond our scope and that we should stay focused on what is properly within a municipal mandate.